andreasbehnke/ansible-role-usb-disk-backup/README.md

 This rule supports two groups of hosts.
 All hosts that have files that need to be backed up go into the backup_sources group.
 To all hosts (workstation or desktop computers) which will serve as a backup target, this rule should be applied.

 ## Backup Sources
+The role [ansible-role-backup-source](https://github.com/andreasbehnke/ansible-role-backup-source) must be applied to every host participating as backup source.

 Backup source can be any server in your network.
 This server should be in the ansible inventory group named by variable ```backup_source_group_name``` which defaults to ```backup_source```.
 Each backup source must provide the following variables:

 ```